imcf/auto-tx/README.md

 ## Features

-- **User-initiated:** data is actively "handed over" to the service by dropping it into a specific folder, commonly referred to as the "incoming location".
+- **User-initiated:** data is actively "handed over" to the service by the user to prevent interfering with running acquisitions.
 - **Monitoring of system-critical parameters:** the service has a number of configurable system parameters that are constantly being monitored.
 If one of them is outside their defined valid range, any running transfer will be